qbiomaster/qBioMaster-introduction/Detailed program.md

    2. (30') How can we study the dynamics of TFs?
 Are they always bound to their targets?
 Study on the diffusion of TFs using sptPALM.  `construct: transcriptionFactorDiffusion`
    3. (45') Use of structural biology methods to dissect the mechanisms of transcription factors in transcriptional regulation.
 Talk by William Bourguet.
 5. Higher-order chromatin structure (1h45').
    1. (30') From nucleosomes to chromosome territories.
 Methods to detect organization at these meso-scales.
-High-throughput sequencing-based chromosome architecture (Hi-C like techniques). ```construct: plotContactMaps```
+High-throughput sequencing-based chromosome architecture (Hi-C like techniques). ```construct: HiC_construct```
    3. (30') Factors that modulate the organization of chromatin into domains and compartments.
 Cohesin/condensin and loop extrusion.
 Monitoring loop extrusion with single-molecule TIRF microscopy.
-How can condensins modulate the higher order organization of bacterial chromosomes? `construct: ParB_condensin_bacteria`
+How can condensins modulate the higher order organization of bacterial chromosomes? `construct: LoopExtrusion_construct`
    4. (45') Heterogeneity in chromosome organization.
 Why it is important to detect chromatin organization in single cells?
-Imaging based methods  to trace chromatin: Hi-M, ORCA, chromatin tracing, etc. `construct: buildPairwiseDistanceMaps`
+Imaging based methods  to trace chromatin: Hi-M, ORCA, chromatin tracing, etc. `construct: HiM_construct`

 ### Membrane Biophysics (xxh - PEM?)